Various Thoughts About My Work

 and, as usual, had asked him to do a station

 break, in which he said his name.
-His pronunciation
+His

-was SAL-oh-nehn.
-At some point during the
+pronunciation was SAL-oh-nehn.
+At some point

-it his way, and immediately received a phone call screaming
+and pronounced it his way, and immediately received

-at me for my stupidity.
+a phone call screaming at me for my stupidity.
 “If

-the announcer on the Los Angeles Symphony broadcast had
+the announcer on the Los Angeles Symphony broadcast

-said it one way, that MUST be the accurate way!”
+had said it one way, that MUST be the accurate way!”

 I tried, very calmly, to explain, but